aws-samples/aws-iot-analytics-workshop/README.md

     3. Create stack
     4. Wait until the stack creation is Complete

-The Cloudformation will take 5-7 mins to complete.
+The Cloudformation may take between 10-25 mins to complete.
 In the **Outputs** section of your CloudFormation stack, you will find the Management console url for the IOT simulator.
 Please **copy the url** to use in the next section.

 \[[Top](#Top)\]